mhvis/solar/README.md

 the first inverter that is connected will match both systems (since both systems don't have serial number or IP address specified).
 Therefore only the data of that first inverter is combined (doubled) and sent to PVOutput.

-**Note:** selection by serial number is not yet implemented, use IP address instead.

 ```
 [DEFAULT]